Anti-Match Fixing Overview

 - Technical Officials Code of Conduct

-The main regulation related to the integrity of badminton is the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results.
+The main regulation related to the integrity of badminton is the Code on The Prevention Of The Manipulation Of Competitions.
 This is located in Chapter 2 – Ethics, Section 2.4 of the BWF Statutes.